Two Tales of Single-Phase Contrastive Hebbian Learning: Numerical Validation

 \section{Numerical Validation}

 Our numerical experiments aim to verify two claims: first, in Section~\ref{sec:exp_strong_feedback} we demonstrate that choosing different values for $\alpha$ makes a significant difference in the learned weight matrices.
-Second, Section~\ref{sec:vgg16} validates that the proposed DP$\tr$ method is efficient enough to enable successful training beyond toy-sized DNNs for arbitrary choices of $\alpha$.
+Second, Section~\ref{sec:vgg16} validates that the proposed DP$\tr$ method is efficient enough to enable successful training beyond toy-sized DNNs for arbitrary choices of $\alpha$~\footnote{The code used in our experiments is available at: \url{github.com/Rasmuskh/dualprop_icml_2024}}.

 \paragraph{Implementation} The adjoint variant DP$\tr$ literally implements the updates stated in Eq.~\ref{eq:new_zk_updates}.
-In order to enable DP for values $\alpha\ne 1/2$, we leverage stabilized fixed-point updates Not using stabilized updates yields failures to learn successfully as indicated in Table~\ref{tab:results} (with details given in Section~\ref{sec:DP_failure}).
+In order to enable DP for values $\alpha\ne 1/2$, we leverage stabilized fixed-point updates (Section~\ref{sec:dampened_fixed_point}), Not using stabilized updates yields failures to learn successfully as indicated in Table~\ref{tab:results} (with details given in Section~\ref{sec:DP_failure}).
 Using stable fixed-point updates comes at a significant computational cost as more iterations are required to obtain sufficiently accurate neural states.
 Consequently we apply these only in the experiments related to the Lipschitz behavior described in Section~\ref{sec:exp_strong_feedback}.